 Goldberg said BDG isn’t looking to cut editorial costs at Nylon.
 The cost savings stem from having shared resources, including IT infrastructure, and having a single sales force selling advertising and sponsorships across all of BDG’s brands.
 He claimed revenue at Zoe Report, the fashion and lifestyle brand headed by Rachel Zoe, and Elite Daily, bought from the U.K.’s Daily Mail and repositioned from news to lifestyle topics, has grown by triple-digit percentages since his company bought them.

-“Two years from now, we think we can get triple-digital growth from Nylon,” Goldberg said.
+“Two years from now, we think we can get triple-digit growth from Nylon,” Goldberg said.

 BDG is on track to bring in $100 million in revenue in 2019, according to Goldberg, and he expects the company to turn a small profit.
 Bustle Digital Group has raised about $80 million in funding from investors including GGV Capital, General Catalyst, Saban Capital Group and Social Capital.
 Goldberg, who started BDG in 2013, previously co-founded sports publisher Bleacher Report (sold to Time Warner).